 3 Helsinki, Finland

-Spend the day in Helsinki, known as the "White City of the North."
+Spend the day in Helsinki, known as the 'White City of the North.'
 Take an included city tour and view the Uspenski Cathedral; its 13 magnificent green and gold domes represent Christ and the apostles.
-Nearby is Porvoo, a charming medieval town with cobbled streets that weave between historic wooden buildings.
+Nearby is Porvoo, a charming medieval town with cobblestone streets that weave between historic wooden buildings.
 Or travel to the home of composer Jean Sibelius at Ainola and take in a concert at the summer school.
-Alternatively, visit the 18th-century Suomenlinna Fortress, one of the world's largest historical maritime fortresses.
-Another highlight is the spectacular Temppeliaukio Church, also known as the "Rock Church" - a subterranean sanctuary with rough-hewn walls of granite.
+Alternatively, visit the 18th-century Suomenlinna Fortress, one of the world's largest historic maritime fortresses.
+Another highlight is the spectacular Temppeliaukio Church, also known as the 'Rock Church'—a subterranean sanctuary with rough-hewn walls of granite.

 4 St. Petersburg, Russia

 From morning through the next day, explore majestic St. Petersburg.
 Enjoy an included tour that shows you St. Isaac's Cathedral, the Peter and Paul Fortress, Nevsky Prospekt and more.
-Our overnight stay allows time to choose an optional tour of the Hermitage, an evening at a private concert and more as we will be spending the night in port.
+Our overnight stay allows time to choose an optional tour of the Hermitage Museum, an evening at a private concert and more, as we will be spending the night in port.

 5 St. Petersburg, Russia

 Awake in St. Petersburg for a second day of exploration.
-Today you can choose to return to the city for a more detailed look at the wonders on display or journey into the countryside to visit the magnificent summer places of the Tsars of Russia.
-If you didn't take yesterday's included guided tour you can do so today.
+Today you can choose to return to the city for a more detailed look at the wonders on display or journey into the countryside to visit the magnificent summer palaces of the tsars of Russia.
+If you didn't take yesterday's included guided tour, you can do so today.
 Or opt for one of the many optional tours.

 6 Tallinn, Estonia